Learning Robust Models Using The Principle of Independent Causal Mechanisms: Related Work

 \section{Related Work}

 Different types of invariances have been considered in the field of DG.
-One type is defined on the feature level, i.e. features $h(\X)$ are invariant across environments if they follow the same distribution in all environments (e.g. \cite{pan2010domain, ganin2016domain,ben2007analysis}).
+One type is defined on the feature level, i.e. features $h(\X)$ are invariant across environments if they follow the same distribution in all environments (e.g. \cite{ben2007analysis, pan2010domain, ganin2016domain}).
 However, this form of invariance is problematic since for instance the distribution of the target variable might change between environments.
 In this case we might expect that the distribution $h(\X)$ changes as well.
 A more plausible and theoretically justified type of invariance is the invariance of relations \citep{peters2016causal, magliacane2018domain, rojas2018invariant}.
 A relation between a target $Y$ and some features is invariant across environments, if the conditional distribution of $Y$ given the features is the same for all environments.
 Existing approaches model a conditional distribution for each feature selection and check for the invariance property \citep{peters2016causal, rojas2018invariant, magliacane2018domain}.
 However, this does not scale well.
 We provide a theoretical result connecting \emph{normalizing flows} and \emph{invariant relations} which in turn allows for gradient-based learning of the problem.
 In order to exploit our formulation, we also use the Hilbert-Schmidt-Independence Criterion that has been used for robust learning by \citet{greenfeld2019robust} in the one environment setting. \citet{arjovsky2019invariant} propose a gradient-based learning framework which exploits a weaker notion of invariance.
 Their definition is only a necessary condition, but does not guarantee the more causal definition of invariance we treat in this work.
-The connection between DG, invariances and causality has been pointed out for instance by \citet{meinshausen2018causality, rojas2018invariant, zhang2015multi}.
+The connection between DG, invariances and causality has been pointed out for instance by \citet{ zhang2015multi,meinshausen2018causality, rojas2018invariant}.
 From a causal perspective, DG is a causal discovery task \citep{meinshausen2018causality}.
-For studies on causal discovery in the purely observational setting see e.g. \citet{spirtes1991algorithm, pearl2009causality, chickering2002optimal, peters2014identifiability,hoyer2009nonlinear, peters2014causal}.
-The case of different environments has been studied by \citet{tian2013causal,mooij2016joint, peters2016causal, bareinboim2016causal, magliacane2018domain}.
-The importance of invariant relations for causal discovery was emphasized by \citet{peters2016causal}.
-Their estimator -- \emph{Invariant Causal Prediction} (ICP) -- returns the intersection of all subsets of variables that have an invariant relation w.r.t. $Y$.
-The output is shown to be the set of the direct causes of $Y$ under suitable conditions.
-However, their method assumes an underlying linear model and must perform an exhaustive search over all possible variable sets $\X_T$, which does not scale.
-Extensions to time series and non-linear additive noise models were studied in \citet{heinze2018invariant, pfister2019invariant}.
-Our treatment of invariance is inspired by these papers and also discusses identifiability results, i.e. conditions when the identified variables are indeed the direct causes.
-Key differences between ICP and our approach are the following: Firstly, we propose a formulation that allows for a gradient-based learning without strong assumptions on the underlying causal model such as linearity.
-Second, while ICP tends to exclude features from the parent set when in doubt, our algorithm prefers to err in the direction of best prediction performance in this case.